zeezephyr/urbanism-guide/content/en/austin/2024_voting_guide.md

 The current incumbent, Mackenzie Kelly, has voted against key housing reforms (ie. HOME) and the elimination of parking mandates.

-Krista Laine has filed to challenge Mackenzie Kelly's seat and while her campaign website isn't up just yet she promises to be the effective and visionary leader we need for the District 6 seat.
+Krista Laine has filed to challenge Mackenzie Kelly's seat and promises to be the effective and visionary leader we need for the District 6 seat.
 Krista Laine previously served as President of [Access Education RRISD](https://accessrrisd.org/) which successfully led the fight against a far-right takeover of the Round Rock school district.

 > Krista is a proven, effective advocate who puts families and community needs before politics.
 >